 Can Tennis Shoes Be Washed?

-They can.
-In fact, it is encouraged if you want to increase the lifespan of your tennis shoes.
-However, it is not something that you should be doing all that often.
+Washing shoes is encouraged if you want to increase the lifespan of your tennis shoes.
+However, it is not something that you should be doing every week.

 As with all clothes, a wash cycle can be pretty intense.
 Over the course of several washes, the fabric will start to weaken.
 This means the more you end up cleaning something, the more likely you are to end up with a pair of useless tennis shoes.